scalableminds/webknossos/docs/tracing_ui.md

 - `Skeleton`: Lists all available skeleton annotations and offers further interactions with them.
 [Read more about skeleton annotations.](./skeleton_annotation.md)
 - `Comments`: Lists all comments assigned to individual nodes of a skeleton.
 [Read more about comments and skeleton annotations.](./skeleton_annotation.md#nodes_and_trees)
 - `Segments`: List all segments created during a volume annotation.
 It also provides access to mesh generation for indivual segments or the whole dataset, mesh visualization, mesh downloads, and more.
 [Read more about 3D meshes.](./mesh_visualization.md)
 - `BBoxes`: List all bounding boxes present in the dataset.
 Create new bounding boxes or adjust existing ones.
-This provides an alternativ interface for the `BoundingBox` tool.
+This provides an alternativ interface for the `Bounding Box` tool.
 - `AbsTree`: Renders and abstract 2D tree representation of a skeleton annotation when enabled.
 Might be quite resource intense when working with large skeletons.

 ## Status Bar